vineethkumarv/sv-wiki/Control-Flow.md

             7 : $display ("Found to be 7");
             endcase

-In the above example, priority case is used.
+In the above example, the priority case is used.
 In these two conditions is the right or matched condition so the priority case will read the first right condition and execute it and display the output with no warning and no error.

 **Flowchart:**